kaisermann/selene/README.md

 # Crius

-> A flexible and modular gulp front-end workflow originally based on the (awesome) [Sage starter theme](https://github.com/roots/sage).
+> A flexible and modular gulp front-end workflow based on the (awesome) [Sage starter theme](https://github.com/roots/sage).

 With crius you can: